duongphuhiep/commonmark-editor/README.md

 * Sync scrolling between source and preview
 * Make scroll animation
 * Make `working-dir` work with every relative local path
   * For now, it work only with image path which contains only the image name
 * Reponsiveness - the preview content must to rearrange from the right to the bottom of the editor for mobile user
 * Source highlighting / line number...
+* Theming capable